applyfun/prscs/README.md

 * Remove SNPs with duplicates rs numbers
 * Remove indels

+Additionally, a list of HapMap3 variants is required.
+This list will be used to subset summary statistics to just variants in the list, to ensure overlap between GWAS and target sample.
+Thelist is avilable as a file in the repository and is called "all_w_hm3.snplist.txt"

 ## Running PRScs

 The below process assumes PRScs has been installed using the above installation script and that the required files have been downloaded.